compsci-suny-newpaltz/TR-TA-CompSci-Handbook/5 Resources/Quick FAQs.md

 A: Within 24–48 hours during normal business hours.

 **Q: Should I use my personal email?**
-A: No—always use your official New Paltz email.
+A: No. Always use your official New Paltz email.

 ---
 ## General